 Breast specialists have seen the future.
 It’s opto-acoustic imaging.

-Few radiology subspecialties can match mammography at adopting new imaging modalities to improve patient care.
+Few radiology subspecialties can match breast imaging at adopting new imaging modalities to improve patient care.
 Consider: The past 10 to 15 years have seen the rise of digital breast tomosynthesis, automated breast ultrasound, breast MRI (with and without diffusion weighting), low-dose positron emission mammography and contrast-enhanced dual-energy digital mammography.
 That’s just to name a few.

 What these technologies have in common is the profession’s interest in screening as many patients as possible for cancer without sending anyone for unnecessary biopsies or unwarranted follow-up exams.